minxinz/PokegoApi-java/README.md

 ServerRequest serverRequest = new ServerRequest(RequestType.LEVEL_UP_REWARDS, msg);
 go.getRequestHandler().sendServerRequests(serverRequest);

-// and get the response like this :
+// and get the response like this:

 LevelUpRewardsResponse response = null;
 try {